koliseoapi/help/content/call-for-papers/call-for-papers.md

     parent: call-for-papers
 ---

-In order to create an agenda, you first need to create a call for papers where speakers can submit their sessions, introduce their photo, bio and abstract.
+In order to create an agenda, you first need to create a call for papers where the presenters can submit their sessions, introduce their photo, bio and abstract.
 They can also add their slides and talk recording after the event.

 ## Get started